 Set up multisite network at Raidboxes

-You can set up your multisite network at Raidboxes by creating a new box and using the option "Create Multisite".
+You can set up your multisite network at Raidboxes by creating a new Box and using the "Create multisite" option there.
 Select the type of network and configure the rest.
-The main page of the network is then created and the network admin account is created.
+The main page of the network is then created and the network admin account is set up.